FaberSanZ/DirectX-12-Samples/README.md

 </br>

 📝This repository contains **small, progressive DirectX 12 examples**, designed to teach and demonstrate each part of the graphics pipeline in an intuitive and minimalistic way.
-Each sample is isolated and focused, making it easy to learn DX12 step by step, without unnecessary complexity.
+Each sample is isolated and focused, making it easy to learn DX12 step by step, without unnecessary complexity using Mesh Shaders and Ray Query (DXR Inline).

 </br>